Website Speed Explained – 6 Critical Ways You Can Speed Into the Lead

 - – varnish – an add-on that can provide massive gains, though it takes a bit to configure

 Having enough resources, such as memory, disk input/output and CPU cycles is absolutely essential.
-When you’re dealing with shared hosting, reseller hosting or VPS hosting plans it’s critical that you select a web host that doesn’t over-allocate resources.
+When you’re dealing with web hosting, reseller hosting or VPS hosting plans it’s critical that you select a web host that doesn’t over-allocate resources.
 Like seats on a plane, servers can only accommodate a certain number of passengers (websites) – any overselling means that someone is going to have to wait and take a later flight.
 KnownHost does not oversell resources.

 KnownHost has spent a decade improving, learning, testing, and delivering quality results that get better every year.
 We know that your site won’t deliver peak results when it’s struggling to get enough memory for a calculation or tries to send HTML to visitors when there’s already a bottleneck like rush hour traffic.
 That’s why we use software and hardware, which we tune to perfection, to assure you that your site will deliver at its maximum, 24x7x365.